-Treating PTSD and Substance Abuse Issues
+PTSD and Substance Abuse Treatment

 What Is PTSD?

-PTSD does not necessarily develop immediately after any of these experiences.
-For the first few days or weeks after such an intense event, it is normal to have insomnia, nightmares, anxiety, and other symptoms; however, if a person continues to experience these symptoms for months after the event, they get worse, or they have a delayed start, it is an indicator of PTSD.
+PTSD does not necessarily develop immediately after these experiences.
+For the first few days or weeks after such an intense event, it is normal to have insomnia, nightmares, or feel anxious.
+However, if these symptoms persist for months after the event, if they get worse, or if they have a delayed start, this indicates that a person is suffering from PTSD.

-Four signs of PTSD include:
+The signs of PTSD are the following:3

 - Experiencing shame with no cause